 … if there is no burning platform

-Note: if you have a “CI team” that is responsible for delivering tangible benefits, what you have is a business improvement program, not a continuous improvement program.
+Note: if you have a “Continuous Improvement team” that is responsible for delivering tangible benefits, what you have is a business improvement program, not a continuous improvement program.

 Saying it’s not a skill-set doesn’t imply that people should automatically know what do to.
 And there are some aspects which do benefit from training.
 But training should never be the first stage of a CI program, no matter how lacking your CI culture is.

 Just like the title of Simon Sinek’s book, we must “Start with Why”.
-If we decide that frontline managers are responsible for CI, why should they do it (aside from blindly following instructions)?
+If we decide that front-line managers are responsible for Continuous Improvement, why should they do it (aside from blindly following instructions)?
 What compels them to take action?
 What are the consequences if they don’t take action?